carsdotcom/skelebot/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### System Information
-Provide as much information on your system as possible so the bug can be identifed.
+Provide as much information on your system as possible so the bug can be identified.

 Operating System:
 OS Version: